crayzeewulf/libserial/README.md

 ```

 ----
-If you are a developer interested in utilizing the unit tests, ensure serial port names are appropriate for your hardware configuration in the UnitTests.cpp file:
+If you are interested in running the unit tests, ensure serial port names are appropriate for your hardware configuration in the UnitTests.cpp file:

 ```
 #define TEST_SERIAL_PORT_1 "/dev/ttyUSB0"